microsoft/ApplicationInsights-JS/SPO/README.md

     appInsights.trackPageView(); // Manually call trackPageView to establish the current user/session/pageview
     ```
 ## Set up deployment configuration
+### Select Option A or Option B for deployment based on your needs:
+The custom properties (eg. instrumentationKey in this example) is stored in several locations:
+1. When running a gulp serve and running the page in debug mode, the key that is stored in `config\serve.json` -> `properties` is passed to the page as querystring.
+2. When the extension is installed on a site, the key in `sharepoint\assets\elements.xml` -> `ClientSideComponentProperties` is used (Option B).
+3. When deployed tenant wide, the key in `sharepoint\assets\ClientSideInstance.xml` -> `Properties` is used (Option A).

+The [AppInsightsExtensionSolutionSample](https://github.com/microsoft/ApplicationInsights-JS/tree/master/SPO/AppInsightsExtensionSolutionSample) is using Option A. We highly recommend you to create your own SPFx Extension solution, in order to get the full support of Application Insights and configure the SDK based on your needs.

 ### Option A - Deploy Extension solution Tenant wide (All sites share same iKey)
-4. Under your Extension solution config folder, set the skipFeatureDeployment attribute to true in the package-solution.json file.
-And add "ClientSideInstance.xml" file under "features"/"assets"/"elementManifests".
+4. Under your Extension solution config folder, set the skipFeatureDeployment attribute to true in the `package-solution.json` file.
+And add `ClientSideInstance.xml` file under `features\assets\elementManifests`.
 <p><img src="./img/image3.png"/></p>

-5. Export properties you defined from ClientSideInstance.xml file.
+5. Export properties you defined from `ClientSideInstance.xml` file.
     ```js
     <?xml version="1.0" encoding="utf-8"?>
     <Elements xmlns="http://schemas.microsoft.com/sharepoint/">